amphp/amphp.github.io/docs/aerys/io/intro.md

 });
 ```

-Aerys is built of to of [the non-blocking concurrency framework Amp](../../amp).
+Aerys is built on top of [the non-blocking concurrency framework Amp](../../amp).

 Thus it inherits full support of all its primitives and it is possible to use all the non-blocking libraries built on top it.